When does the 2019 Conference start and end?

 No refunds of registration or other fees will be made.

-Can I just come to the Hyatt and hang out?
+Can I just come to the DoubleTree and hang out?

-No, you cannot be in the parts of the hotel being used by the conference or attend any conference activities unless you have a badge, except for the Exhibit Hall, which you can browse for free.
+No, current registration and a badge are required to be in the parts of the hotel being used by the conference or to attend any conference activities.
+You may attend the Exhibit Hall, which you can browse for free.